rayanciz456/vscode-launch-file-picker/README.md

 }
 ```

-Select a env file file from HOME in launch.json:
+Select a file from HOME in launch.json:

 ```jsonc
 {